ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/quick-tour.md

 Hello Ballerina!
 ```

-You just started Ballerina, created a project, started a service, invoked it, and received a response.
+You just started Ballerina, created a project, started a service, invoked the service you created, and received a response.

 ## Set up the Editor